DefectDojo/django-DefectDojo/docs/content/en/integrations/parsers.md

     the \"companies\" field.
 -   Removing both fields will allow retrieval of all findings in the Risk Recon instance.

+### Rusty Hog parser

+From: <https://github.com/newrelic/rusty-hog> Import the JSON output.
+Rusty Hog is a secret scanner built in Rust for performance, and based on TruffleHog which is written in Python.

+DefectDojo currently supports the parsing of the following Rusty Hog JSON outputs:
+- Choctaw Hog: Scans for secrets in a Git repository.
+- Gottingen Hog: Scans for secrets in a JIRA issue.

 ### SARIF